 - ataxic cerebral palsy – when a person has balance and co-ordination problems, resulting in shaky or clumsy movements and sometimes tremors

-- mixed cerebral palsy – when a person has symptoms of more than one of the types mentioned above
+- mixed cerebral palsy – when a person has symptoms of more than one type of cerebral palsy

 You may also hear terms such as hemiplegia or diplegia.
 These refer to the parts of the body affected by cerebral palsy.

-Hemiplegia means one side of the body is affected, diplegia is where two limbs are affected, monoplegia where one limb is affected and quadriplegia means all four limbs (and usually the whole body) are affected.
+Hemiplegia means one side of the body is affected, diplegia is where 2 limbs are affected, monoplegia is where one limb is affected, and quadriplegia is where all 4 limbs (and usually the whole body) are affected.